 Approximately $6.3 million annual operating budget; $306 thousand comes from fares.
 Fare revenue accounts for 8.5% of annual operating cost, average fare box recovery ratios among similar transit systems (FY15).

-MET Transit generates 600 thousand annual passenger trips (FY15) or 1,976 trips each weekday.
+MET Transit generates 425 thousand annual passenger trips (FY19) or approximately 1,400 trips each weekday.
 The buses operate on roughly 265 route-miles throughout the City of Billings.
 Two transit centers – Downtown and Stewart Park Transit Center are available where bus routes meet and passengers are able to transfer between bus lines.

-MET Transit currently tracks five categories of passengers by fares – senior, disabled, youth, adult, and transfers or carryovers.
-Adults represent approximately 35 percent of the overall transit passengers for MET, with youth accounting for 27 percent, disabled passengers accounting for 20 percent, transfers and carryovers accounting for 10 percent, and seniors passengers comprising the remaining eight percent.
+MET Transit currently tracks four categories of passengers by fares – senior, disabled, youth, and adult.
+Adults represent approximately 38 percent of the overall transit passengers for MET, with youth accounting for 30 percent, disabled passengers accounting for 20 percent, and seniors passengers comprising the remaining 12 percent.

 Planning and Scheduling